Blog/Comparison

 Who Should Choose What

-Choose Incredible if you want CTL/ATL fitness modeling that includes both cardio and strength training, a daily readiness score based on actual biometrics, and a native Apple Watch experience -- without paying anything.
-Incredible makes the science of training load accessible without requiring coaching knowledge, a power meter, or a subscription.
+Choose Incredible if you want Fitness built from recorded cardio and strength workouts, daily context from sleep and vitals, and a native Apple Watch experience without paying anything.
+Incredible makes its training-load model accessible without requiring coaching knowledge, a power meter, or a subscription.

 Choose TrainingPeaks if you are a dedicated endurance athlete with a coach, training for specific events, and using power-based metrics.
 TrainingPeaks' structured workout builder, coaching marketplace, race planning tools, and power-calibrated TSS are purpose-built for that use case and remain unmatched in depth.
 If your training is primarily endurance and you work with a coach, TrainingPeaks' ecosystem justifies the cost.
 It also supports Android and web, unlike Incredible.